AlbertLucianto/vuex-search/README.md

 ### Changing Base

-By default, vuex-search will register its module in `vuexSearch` from root state.
+By default, vuex-search will register its module in `'vuexSearch/'` from root state.
 To avoid possible clash naming, you can change its base name before defining the plugin in the store through

 ```js
 import { VuexSearch } from 'vuex-search';